In southeast Michigan, more than 300,000 children receive free or reduced-price meals in school.

 Child Hunger In America

-- 47 percent of SNAP participants are under the age of 18.
+- 45.9 percent of SNAP participants are children.
 (USDA)

-- 62 percent of America’s teachers report regularly seeing students who come to school hungry because they aren’t getting enough food at home.
+- 3 out of 4 of America’s teachers report regularly seeing students who come to school hungry because they aren’t getting enough food at home.
 (No Kid Hungry)

-- 21 million children rely on free or reduced-fee lunches for their nutritional needs on an average school day.
+- More than 20 million children rely on free or reduced-fee lunches for their nutritional needs on an average school day.
 (USDA)

 Find more facts on child hunger in America at www.nokidhungry.org/pdfs/Facts-Childhood-Hunger-in-America-2013-grid.pdf.